-Amunsingly the first means pizza hut (even though it has a wrong article.
-It should be "Das Pizza Haus" or even more correct "Das Pizzahaus"), which is called just that in german too.
-The latter are just capitalized english words with a german ending tacked on.
+Amusingly the first means pizza hut (even though it has a wrong article.
+It should be "Das Pizza Haus" or even more correct "Das Pizzahaus"), which is called just that in German too.
+The latter are just capitalized English words with a German ending tacked on.

 Muppet Treasure Island: During the song "Cabin Fever", a chorus sings "Ach du lieber Volkswagen car/Saurbraten weiner schnitzel und a wunderbar".